Machine Learning for Advanced Materials

 |Using a combination of theoretical tools (multi-scale modelling), our group is exploring and designing advanced materials.
 Our goal is to make materials that are, in the words of Mervin Kelly, "better, cheaper, or both".

-The long term objective of my research is to teach a computer physical and chemical intuition.
+The long-term objective of my research is to teach a computer chemical and physical intuition.
 A trained artificial intelligence (AI) should be able to make informed decisions about how to solve problems in chemistry, physics, and nanoscience without human intervention.
-We are approaching an era where machines will learn chemical and physical design rules based on a combination of theoretical models and experience, both simulated and real.
-Simulation and modelling are used throughout chemistry and physics research - the central question of my research program is how we can enhance these tools using modern AI and deep learning.
+Prediction and understanding are not synonyms; pushing modern AI methods to achieve chemical and physical understanding is central to my research focus.
+Although I do not expect to reproduce a scientist in silico within the next 5 years, I do believe that we are approaching an era where machines will learn chemical design rules based on a combination of theoretical models and experience, both simulated and real.
+The central question of my research program is how we can enhance discovery and scientific understanding through the use of modern AI and deep learning.

 Most recently, our efforts have been focused on understanding and applying techniques from reinforcement learning to physics and chemistry.
-These include heat engines [S4], chemical reactions, and non-equilibrium self-assembly of nanostructure materials (topics I have previously published on, see CV).
+These include heat engines, chemical reactions, and non-equilibrium self-assembly of nanostructure materials (topics I have previously published on, see here).

 To do this, we are developing deep learning methods which can rapidly approximate the properties of materials based on first principles training data.
 Ultimately, our goal is to develop a model which is transferrable, generalizable, reliable, and scalable.